NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset.rst

   │   │   └── mouse2_Session2/
   │   │       ...

-Now you’re ready to start your first conversion using the NWB GUIDE!
+Now you're ready to start your first conversion using the NWB GUIDE!